- Implemented in over 900 buildings

 Honest and transparent Measurement & Verification (M&V) is important in the CC® process.
 Based on an agreed-upon selection algorithm, Validator automatically creates inverse models, stores energy consumption data, and estimates realized savings from the CC® process.
 Read a recent academic paper from our team that describes the approach.

-LicenseesThe Energy Systems Laboratory not only implements Continuous Commissioning®, but licenses its CC® technology and practices to firms.
-These firms have access to the tools, research and expertise that make the CC® process effective.
+Engineering CompaniesThe Energy Systems Laboratory not only implements Continuous Commissioning®, but licenses its CC® technology and practices to engineering firms.
+These firms have access to the tools, research, and expertise that make the CC® process effective.
 This select group of Engineers and Building Professionals have the necessary skills and training to quickly identify the best improvement opportunities—those that can be implemented with the least cost while producing the greatest impact.

 Continuous Commissioning®, CC® and PCC® are registered trademarks of the Texas A&M Engineering Experiment Station, a member of the Texas A&M University System, an agency of the State of Texas.